What are vascular studies?

 How do I get ready for a vascular study?

-Your doctor may give you specific instructions about smoking and having caffeine.
+have about the procedure.
+Your healthcare provider may give you instructions about

 What happens during a vascular study?